-Has a weird smell at first
+Has an odd smell at first

 Performance isn't many all-in-one washer dryers' strong suit.
 However, the LG WM3488HW is pretty good at getting your clothes clean and dry.
 You can make use of 14 unique wash cycles, including prewash and hand-wash.
 Plus, there's a FreshCare setting that will tumble your clean clothes until you're ready to take them out of the drum.
 The tub itself is 2.3 cubic feet large, and while this isn't necessarily worth bragging about, it's enough space to tackle items large and small if you portion your loads correctly.

-Notably, this combo unit only requires a 120V outlet, and has a ventless dryer that requires zero external ductwork.
-You can also enjoy a powerful spin cycle, a delay start function, and the unit's CEE Tier I rating, which means it operates in an energy and water-efficient manner.
+Notably, this combo unit only requires a 120V outlet and has a ventless dryer that requires zero external ductwork.
+You can also enjoy a powerful spin cycle, a delay start function, and the unit's CEE Tier I rating, which means it operates in an energy- and water-efficient manner.
 Cycles are relatively speedy, as well—a rare find when it comes to all-in-one picks—but, there is no steam function.
 Ultimately, if you pick up this machine, you'll be raving about the convenience of not having to switch your clothes from the washer to the dryer.